jaymarichua/aio/README.md

 # aio
-Competitive programming samples from the Australian Informatics Olympiad (AIO).
+Competitive programming problems from the Australian Informatics Olympiad (AIO).